DRIVER-EU/test-bed-design/doc/design.md

 - Remote procedure call (RPC).
 - Simple integration with dynamic languages.
 Code generation is not required to read or write data files nor to use or implement RPC protocols.
 Code generation as an optional optimization, only worth implementing for statically typed languages.

-So in our Test-bed, each message consists of a key and a value.
-Each message uses:
+In the Test-bed, each message consists of a key and a value, with:
 - The **same** AVRO-encoded [key](https://github.com/DRIVER-EU/avro-schemas/blob/master/edxl-de/edxl-de-key.avsc), based on the core attributes from the EDXL DE envelope (distributionID, senderID, dateTimeSent, dateTimeExpires, distributionStatus, and distributionKind).
 It can be used to support easy filtering and routing, and have a consistent message timestamp.
 - A potentially different AVRO-encoded value, containing the actual message.